 If this is your first year planting potatoes, or if you got a late start on your garden, you might be wondering if the time for planting potatoes has passed.
 After all, you don’t want to put in the effort to plant a crop of potatoes that won’t grow well.

 So, when is it too late to plant potatoes?
-Most gardeners should plant potatoes by the end of May for a spring planting.
-This allows enough time for the potato plants to grow and mature before the cooler weather (and potential frost) in the fall.
-Plant well before soil temperatures reach 80 degrees Fahrenheit (27 degrees Celsius), since tubers will stop forming if it is too warm.
+Most gardeners should plant potatoes by the end of May for spring planting.
+This allows enough time for the plants to grow & mature before cool weather (and frost) in fall.
+Plant before soil temperatures reach 80 degrees Fahrenheit (27 degrees Celsius), since tubers will stop forming if it is too warm.

-Of course, if you live in a very warm climate, you may be able to plant mid-season and late season potato varieties in the fall to get a second harvest later in the year.
+Of course, if you live in a very warm climate, you may be able to plant mid-season and late season potato varieties in July or even August to get a second harvest later in the year.

-If you live in a cold climate, you can extend the growing season with a greenhouse or row covers to protect against frost at the end of the season.
+If you live in a cold climate, you can extend the growing season with greenhouse, row covers, or mulch to protect against frost at the end of the season.

-There are many factors that determine when you can plant potatoes, including frost dates or the type of potato and its time to maturity.
-Let’s take a closer look at some of these factors.
+In this article, we’ll take a look at the many factors that determine when you can plant potatoes, including frost dates or the type of potato and its time to maturity.

 To determine when it is too late to plant potatoes, there are 3 main factors to consider:

-- Variety of Potato (determines time to maturity)
+- 1. Variety of Potato (determines the number of days from planting to maturity)

 Let’s start by looking at the different types of potatoes you can choose to grow.